System FR as Foundations for Stainless: A Bidirectional Type-Checking Algorithm

 If we are to type-check the program above, and if we only know the return type of {\tt merge(xs,l2)}, that is {\tt \{ l: \List | isSorted(l) \}}, we will run into the same problem, and will not be able to conclude that {\tt Cons(x, merge(xs,l2))} is sorted.
 In our type system, we get in addition access to the definition of {\tt merge} while type-checking it, thanks to the $p$ variable of equality type in the \textit{(Infer~Fix}) rule.
 By unfolding the definition of {\tt merge(xs,l2)}, we conclude by case analysis that the head $h$ of {\tt merge(xs,l2)} (if non-empty) is either the head of {\tt xs} or the head of {\tt l2} (which is {\tt y}).

-Without body-visible recursion, the developer would need to strengthen the postcondition:
+Without body-visible recursion, the developer would need to strengthen the postcondition to:

-In the external solver we use for verification conditions, definitions of recursive functions are unfolded automatically.
-This feature is crucial to have such examples be verified without user intervention, and is here required to get the bodies of the calls to {\tt merge} and {\tt isSorted} when verifying {\tt merge}.
+In Inox, the external solver we use for verification conditions, definitions of recursive functions are unfolded automatically.
+Inox does incremental queries to SMT solvers.
+It first sends a query without unfolding at all, then a new query after unfolding once, and so on until a query succeeds or a timeout.
+Thanks to this approach, Inox does not rely on universal quantifiers to encode recursive functions.
+This feature is crucial to have such examples be verified without user intervention, and is here required to get the bodies of the calls to {\tt merge} and {\tt isSorted} when verifying the postcondition of {\tt merge}.